OICR/softeng-blog/_posts/francois_gerthoffert/2018-10-02-Transitioning-away-from-Jira-Lessons-learnt.md

 Over the past year, we’ve been moving most of our projects away from Jira, in favor of GitHub issues.
 This blog post will go over the reasons why and lessons we learnt along the way.

 It all started with an opportunity.
 As we were launching an entirely new project [Kids-First](https://kidsfirstdrc.org/) our teams started discussions around the project management tool to be used during implementation.
-Some of our objective, in looking at new approaches, was to see how to reinforce integration between stories and actual software code, make developers’ life easier, while still providing management with adequate planning and reporting features.
+Some of our objectives, in looking at new approaches, were to see how to reinforce integration between stories and actual software code, make developers’ life easier, while still providing management with adequate planning and reporting features.

 # What’s wrong with Jira ?

-Let’s get this straight from the beginning, there is nothing inherently wrong with Jira, it is a great tool (I said it !) with a wide feature-set and an extensive ecosystem of third party tools.
+Let’s get this straight from the beginning, there is nothing inherently wrong with Jira, it is a great platform (I said it !) with a wide feature-set and an extensive ecosystem of third party tools.

 So why be in favor of transitioning away from Jira ?